DanielTockan/Crypto-Tracker/README.md

 This hackathon themed project was my second of the GA bootcamp.
 I was given 48 hours to build a one page, frontend React application that consumed a public Rest API.

-An objective of mine when deciding the concept was to build the type of app that I could see myself working on in industry.
+An objective of mine when crafting the concept was to build the type of app that I could see myself working on in industry.
 I also wanted to tailor the app to my personal interests, and eventually decided to build a cryptocurrency market tracker.
 It's not as complicated as it sounds, I promise! <br>

 ### Take a look [here.](https://danieltockan.github.io/Crypto-Tracker/)